chanturia/TAU_PHP_API_CLIENT/docs/Api/CompanyApi.md

-Searches for a Company details by ID and returns JSON Company Object with company id, type, createdBy, name, inChargePersonName, mainAddress, mainImageURL, logoURL, contactPhone, companyType and optionally description and facebookPageURL.
+Searches for a Company details by ID

 ### Example
 ```php